FreakyDazio/darrencoxall_com/source/_posts/2013-07-24-everything-is-an-object.markdown

 end
 ```

 The first line defines the class name ('MyFirstClass' in this example).
 Everything between this and `end` is the class definition.
-The definition in my example has an `hello` method indicated by the `def` (I believe it stands for define).
-Everything between the define and the next `end` is contained in the `initialize` method.
+The definition in my example has a `hello` method indicated by the `def` (I believe it stands for define).
+Everything between the define and the next `end` is contained in the `hello` method.

 On line 3 we call a method called `puts` with the text "Hello, World!".
 This line will output the text to the terminal/console window.